-This document provides specifications for instruments on mobile assets and profilers that measure the partial pressure of carbon dioxide (CO2) in water.
+This document provides specifications for instruments on mobile assets and profilers that measure optical attenuation and absorption.
 Mobile assets for OOI include buoyancy-driven gliders and propeller-driven Autonomous Underwater Vehicles (AUVs).

 Gliders are underwater autonomous vehicles that profile vertically by controlling buoyancy and moving horizontally on wings.
 They will be employed for two general purposes: providing horizontal context to horizontally fixed platforms, and communicating with subsurface instruments for relaying their data to shore.
 The buoyancy-driven, battery powered gliders change their volume by pumping to or from an oil-filled bladder; when they dive or rise; the glider's wings achieve lift allowing the glider to fly forward through the water.
 They can achieve speeds of about one tenth of those of the AUVs or ~25 to 35 cm s-1.
 At the surface, gliders acquire position information using GPS and transmit data and receive commands via satellite.